-Custody evaluation, including psychological testing, is geared toward achieving the best interests of the child(ren)
+Again, the custody evaluation, including psychological testing, is geared toward achieving the best interests of the child(ren).

 During the psychological testing phase, the evaluator may administer some or all of the following psychological or personality tests: